enginecommerce/engine-theme-manual/index.md

 ## Thanks

 This is [MIT-licensed][license_url], open source software that you may clone and modify for your own use, personal or professional.
-If you find a problem, please consider opening an issue or [making a contribution][code_of_conduct_link].
+If you find a problem, please consider opening an issue or [making a contribution][issues_url].